Jerryxe/reinforcement_learning_robocup/README.md

-# reinforcement_learning_robocup
-Implementation of Correlated-Q Learning on RoboCup Game
+# Reinforcement Learning Implementation of Correlated-Q Learning on RoboCup Game

+## Running Instruction
+Run the full proj3.py file, which will generate 4 charts.